polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ```

 Type declarations are basically injected in between the node's name and its value, and are
-referencing CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type if no
+referencing CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type in Hyperlambda
-type is explicitly supplied is string.
+if no type is explicitly declared is assumed to be string.
 The typing system of Hyperlambda is crucial for what follows, and also makes it almost impossible
 to substitute Hyperlamdba with JSON or YAML - In addition, substituting Hyperlambda with XML would
 literally explode its verbosity, resulting in that the number of bytes required to represent the same